 How to Prevent Liver Disease

-Today, we know that liver cancer is not reserved to social outcasts but affects all economic levels; my practice on New York’s affluent Upper East Side is living proof of that.
+Today, we know that liver cancer is not reserved for social outcasts but affects all economic levels; my practice on New York’s affluent Upper East Side is living proof of that.

 So what can you do to protect yourself?